 Accelo is one of the most affordable contract management systems on the market.
 It offers four individual plans, namely Sales, Projects, Retainers, and Service, each at $39/month/user.
 Based on the department's requirements, each plan offers different features.
 Apart from the individual plans, Accelo has a group plan, ServOps, which is $79/month/ user.
 Suitable for a minimum of five users, ServOps includes all the features of the individual plans.

-DealHub.io one of the sector-agnostic contract management systems on the market that can serve small, mid-sized, and enterprise companies equally well.
+DealHub.io is one of the sector-agnostic contract management systems on the market that can serve small, mid-sized, and enterprise companies equally well.
 Its key features, including predictive sales playbooks, interactive content sharing, real-time engagement analytics, configure-price-quote (CPQ), contract management and redlining, and eSignature, are particularly suited for sales teams.

 DealHub is a leading contract management tool designed to accelerate any negotiation process.
 It generates agreements, legal documents, and contracts which are then sent for review and eSignature.
 You can also share and collaborate on agreements and enable customers to provide feedback.

 Keeping contracts moving is easy, thanks to DealHub’s real-time notifications on customer engagement and analytics on deal progress.
 This platform supports price quote configuration, Salesforce integration, and sales playbooks for guided selling.
+It further integrates with Microsoft Dynamics, DocuSign, and one of the top contact management platforms, Freshworks CRM.

 DealHub’s pricing is available upon request.
 Contact their sales team to get a customized quote.